-Policy for Protecting Children from Harmful, Sexually Explicit Material in Areas Designated for Minors
+Policy for Protecting Children from Harmful and Sexually Explicit Material

-It shall be the goal of the Campbell County Public Library System, through its collections policies in areas designated for minors, to meet the educational, informational, and recreational needs of the community, especially its children.
-In curating its collection in the children's and young adult sections for the benefit of the community, the Campbell County Public Library System takes seriously its obligation to not include obscene sexually explicit or graphic materials within in the children's and young adult sections that would be harmful to minors or impede their development.
+It shall be the goal of the Campbell County Public Library System, through its collections policies, to meet the educational, informational, and recreational needs of the community, especially its children.
+In curating its collection for the benefit of the community, the Campbell County Public Library System takes seriously its obligation to not include sexually explicit or graphic materials within its collections that would be harmful to minors or impede their development.

-To improve the experience of our community's children in the Library and conform the entirety of the Library's collections in the children's and young adult sections to the standards established by the Library Board and requirements of the Children's Internet Protection Act (CIPA) set forth at 20 U.S.C. § 9134 and 47 U.S.C. § 254:
+To improve the experience of our community's children in the Library and conform the entirety of the Library's collections to the standards established by the Library Board in accordance with the Children's Internet Protection Act (CIPA) set forth at 20 U.S.C. § 9134 and 47 U.S.C. § 254:

-- (1) The library director shall ensure that, in developing the Library's collections for minors, no materials added to the children's and young adult sections of the library's collections shall include (a) any picture, photograph, drawing, sculpture, motion picture film, videocassette, or other visual representation of a person or portion of the human body which depicts nudity or sexual conduct, sexual excitement, sexual battery, bestiality, or sadomasochistic abuse, which is obscene or which is otherwise harmful to minors as defined by CIPA; or (b) any book, pamphlet, magazine, printed matter, or sound - recording, however reproduced, which contains explicit or detailed descriptions or narrative accounts of sexual excitement or sexual conduct which is obscene or otherwise harmful to minors as defined by CIPA. - (2) The sole exception to this policy is that the library director may curate constitutionally protected materials of the type identified in paragraph (1) above for bona fide research by adults but must ensure that such materials are not accessible to minors.
-The library director shall ensure that all such materials are kept in such a way as to prevent access by children. - (3) The library director shall report to the Library Board regularly, but no less often than once every six months, regarding the Library's compliance with this policy.
+(1) The library director shall ensure that, in developing the Library's collections and choosing materials for addition to the library, no materials added to any genre or portion of the library's collections include (a) any picture, photograph, drawing, sculpture, motion picture film, videocassette, or other visual representation of a person or portion of the human body which depicts nudity, sexual conduct, sexual contact, sexual excitement, sexual battery, bestiality, or sadomasochistic abuse, or any material which is otherwise obscene, child pornography, or harmful to minors as defined by CIPA; or (b) any book, pamphlet, magazine, printed matter, or sound recording, however reproduced, which contains explicit or detailed descriptions or narrative accounts of sexual conduct, sexual contact, sexual excitement, or any other matter which is otherwise obscene, child pornography, or harmful to minors as defined by CIPA.

+(2) The sole exception to this policy is that the library director may curate materials of the type identified in paragraph (1) above for access by adults.
+The library director shall ensure, however, that all such materials are kept in such a way as to prevent access by minors.

+(3).
+The library director shall report to the Library Board regularly, but no less often than once every six months, regarding the Library's compliance with this policy.

-Section II-3 Weeding/Retention - Revised 2019
+Section III-3 Weeding/Retention - Revised 2023